Foo-Manroot/wg10-shell/README.md

   - The rest of the commands usually will **interact** in some way or another **with the smartcard reader**.
 If there's none, the command will fail

+# Project's structure

+There are three different packages with their own modules:
+  - **cli**: Everything that has to do with the CLI shell
+  - **crypto**: Cryptographic functions, to be able to send authenticated commands to the Smart Card
+  - **scard**: Functions related to the communication with the Smart Card

+From the main script, `main.py`, these different modules are called and their functionality is used to create a shell with which we can exchange data with the WG10 Smart Card.